Loyalty (Shostakovich): Soviet Union

-Georgy Sviridov wrote an appreciation of Loyalty in Pravda after its Moscow premiere, holding up the cycle's first ballad for especial praise.
-He described its "background of lingering notes sustained by the tenors, the basses leading into their raspy recitative, typically Russian."
-He also said that "the composer's new work continues the thread of his art connected with prominent social and political content."
-Other reviewers also noted the cycle's stylistic connections to other works by Shostakovich.
+Georgy Sviridov wrote an appreciative review of the Moscow premiere of Loyalty in Pravda, holding up the cycle's first ballad for especial praise.
+He described its "background of lingering notes sustained by the tenors, the basses leading into their raspy recitative, typically Russian".
+He also said that "the composer's new work continues the thread of his art connected with prominent social and political content".
+Sviridov also exalted the "ideal coordination" and the "virtuosic command of the entire palette of expressive means" demonstrated by the Estonian SSR State Academic Male Choir conducted by Ernesaks, calling their performance the "vibrant event" of the 1970 musical season.